 Social Design in Peru (2/2)

-Loophole continues down the Amazon for a second week as a volunteer with Global Access 2030, a Colorado 501(c)3, and Conapac, a non-profit based in Iquitos, Peru.
+Loophole continues down the Amazon for a second week as a volunteer with Conapac, a non-profit based in Iquitos, Peru.

-Rob, the owner of Loophole, and Roger, the founder of GA2030.org, joined up with our sponsors and small team from Conapac.
+Rob, owner of Loophole, and Roger, founder of GA2030.org, joined up with our sponsors and small team from Conapac.
 Conapac is a local non-profit who’s mission is to promote conservation and social development through education in the rainforest.
 The work they are doing is very impressive for such a small and agile organization.

 The team arrived at Santa Maria de Fatima, walking up the silt banks, across the soccer field centered in the village, to the open air community building.
 A couple members of the Conapac team had arrived early to layout fourty-five filter systems and pre-drilled buckets.
 The gracious and welcoming families filled the perimeter bench of the building.
 After some quick introductions, the team led forty-five families through the assembly of their filter systems, usage, and maintenance practices.
 It was well planned and well received.
 The day ended with playing with the kids on a make shift spring board, running in the field, and sharing the perfect bowl of chicken soup in a families home.

 The next morning, the kids from Yura Yacu were excited to perform in their bird costumes.
 This was part of a brilliant programs developed by Conapac with Cornell University to promote science based conservation.
 It was great to see the larger impact of education programs from Conapac.